An important message from:

 Safer Internet Day

-Safer Internet Day 2024 will take place on the 6th of February 2024, with celebrations and learning based around the theme ‘Inspiring Change?
-Making a difference, managing influence and navigating change online’.
+Safer Internet Day 2025 will take place on the 11th of February 2025, with celebrations and learning based around the theme ‘Too good to be true?
+Keeping yourself and others safe from scams online‘

 In the UK, we are celebrating by putting children and young people’s voices at the heart of the day and encouraging them to shape the online safety support that they receive.